Tulip-Dev/tulip/doc/user/functions.rst

 .. image:: _images/hierarchy_orion_meta_head.png
     :width: 600

-The meta-nodes can also be intricated into other meta-nodes, creating nested meta-graphs.
+The meta-nodes can also be embedded into other meta-nodes, creating nested meta-graphs.

 .. image:: _images/hierarchy_orion_meta_nested.png
     :width: 600